alexthiery/otic-reprogramming/docs/_downstream/enhancer_downstream.md

 ## Enhancer discovery

+We performed epigenomic profiling carrying out ChIPseq for H3K27ac, H3K27me3 and H3K4me3 as well as ATACseq of OEP dissected tissue.
+Below we describe the enhancer discovery pipeline.

+---

 </br>

 Our enhancer discovery pipeline integrates ChIP (H3K27Ac and H3K27me3) and ATAC data into a single Nextflow sub-workflow.
 This sub-workflow is executed as part of the downstream analysis pipeline. **If you would like to re-run the downstream analysis pipeline, follow the instructions [here]({{site.baseurl}}/general/quick_start#downstream).**